 Before Conducting Home Pool Maintenance, Have a Plan

 Before you start any type of maintenance, create a schedule that outlines the tasks you need to do and when you will do them.
-Depending on your pool’s size and usage, you may want to plan for weekly, monthly, and quarterly maintenance.
+Depending on your pool’s size and usage, you may want to plan home Pool maintenance for weekly, monthly, and quarterly.

 Monthly maintenance should involve cleaning the pump basket, checking the filter pressure gauge, cleaning the skimmer baskets, and checking the tile line.
 Taking a few extra minutes each month can help prolong the life of your pool equipment.

 Quarterly tasks should include draining the pool (at least partially), inspecting the pool surface for wear and tear, and checking the electrical system for any issues.
 Don’t go crazy, though.
 There are experts for that.
 Also, check the circulation system for any signs of corrosion or leaks.
 Having a plan for these tasks will ensure that your pool is always running smoothly and safely.

 If you haven’t got the time to implement a plan as detailed as this, at the very least make sure to skim and vacuum the pool at least twice a month to preserve its image.
 You should also schedule regular inspections by a professional at least once a year.